egoist/parse-json-config/README.md

 Prefix for package name.

+##### isResolved

+Type: `function`<br>
+Default: `item => item && typeof item !== 'string'`

+Check if the item resolved, by default considering all non-string types as resolved.

 ##### isCalled

 Type: `function`<br>
-Default: `() => true`
+Default: Same as `isResolved`.

-Check if a function is called with options, by default considering all functions as called, but you can customize it:
+Check if the item is called with options, by default considering all non-string types as called, but you can customize it:

 ```js
 parse([